prewired/prewired.github.io/src/pages/volunteering.md

 ---
-layout: "@layouts/MDLayout.astro"
+layout: "@layouts/MDPageLayout.astro"
 title: Volunteering
 desc: We're always looking for more mentors!
 Learn how to join Prewired as a volunteer.
+coverImage:
-coverImg: mt24_silly.jpg
+  src: mt24_silly.jpg
-coverImgAlt: A large group of mentors and attendee making silly faces at the camera
+  alt: A large group of mentors and attendee making silly faces at the camera
 ---

 **We're always looking for more mentors!**